collaborative-earth/forest/gedi/README.md

 > A status update email for the data processing request will be delivered when the order has completed.
 The order completion email contains URLs for accessing the data outputs.
 > Please note that the URLs have an expiration date and are only valid for one week.

+There are a few more steps we implement to prepare the data for download and extraction with GEDI Combine.

+7. **Get List of Zip File URLs**

+Copy the url ending with `.zip?1` and paste into the web browser of your choosing.
+The ZIP file should begin downloading.
+Once the file has completed downloading, unzip the file and access the README file in the unzipped folder.
+This README file will be used as the `--textfile` argument when running the GEDI Combine script.

 ### GEDI Combine
 The NASA EarthData Search will collect, clip, and process the GEDI granules, creating a number of zip files with the processed data to download.